RafaelyRezende/Born2BeRocky/README.md

 The primary goal of SSH is to secure remote login and command execution to a server or network which enable the capacity to manage, transfer and administer services inside the said network/server.
 This program came to replace the previoius client-server application protocols, such as <a href="https://en.wikipedia.org/wiki/Telnet">Telnet</a>, <a href="https://en.wikipedia.org/wiki/Berkeley_r-commands">rlogin</a> and <a href="https://en.wikipedia.org/wiki/Remote_Shell">rsh</a>.
 The SSH protocol at its inception in 1995 gain rapid adoption by the community and now stands as the golden standard of secure system administration.

 The OpenSSH, a free open-source software (FOSS) implementation, is pre-installed on the majority of Linux distributions including Rocky.
-The service must be running, normally as server side daemon, which makes it possible for a client (e.g. user's local machine) innitiate a connection over <a href="">Transmission Control Protocol</a> (TCP) to the server on a specific port.
+The service must be running, normally as server side <a href="https://en.wikipedia.org/wiki/Daemon_(computing)">daemon</a>, which makes it possible for a client (e.g. user's local machine) innitiate a connection over <a href="">Transmission Control Protocol</a> (TCP) to the server on a specific port.
 The default port for a SSH service is the port 22.

 The architecture of SSH is organized as a layered architecture.
 This design provides modularity, flexibily and clear separation of concerns which contribute to the maintance, robustness and security.
 There are three main layers that build on top of each other, the first one is the <a href="https://www.rfc-editor.org/rfc/rfc4253">transport layer protocol</a>, the second is the user authentication protocol and the Connection Protocol.